ese-unibe-ch/ese2014-team1/Review_for_Team_4.md

 In the controller.service package, the usage of interfaces is handled inconsistently.
 Some classes like AdService implement a corresponding interface, some classes like ReviewService have none.
 I think the code organization is good for the majority of the project.
 However, there is a bad mix of files in the folder src/main/resources.
 There is a png, js and some xml files, those should probably be put in separate folders.
 7 files at this point isn't a big deal, but for a way bigger project, a good separation is a must.
 I didn't see too much code reuse, but I also don't believe that the team should have created a huge class hierarchy here.
 For example, there are currently four classes in the model package, one could factor out the id and its getter/setter into a superclass, but apart from that, these classes don't have much more in common.
+There are many ignored warnings such as unused imports.